-This is my newest lens, and not something I carry around with me all of the time, even though it's still much smaller and lighter than the faster f2.8 model.
+This is my longest lens, and not something I carry around with me all of the time, even though it's still much smaller and lighter than the faster f2.8 model.

 I also sometimes carry a pair of more artsy Lensbaby lenses, though I usually only break them out when I'm looking for a creativity boost or have a unique project.

-I carry a Velbon UT43D tripod with me.
-I've had this one for quite some time (5+ years), and it did take awhile to find the perfect one for me.
+I carry a Velbon UT43Dii tripod with me, which is a newer model of the old version I had before for quite some time (7+ years).
 Small, lightweight, full height (if I want) and quick to setup.
 For me, this means that if I'm debating on bringing it out or not, I often do because I know it's so quick and easy.

 Believe it or not, I carry my camera in a $3 cloth bag from Myanmar, and it's awesome.
 I've had a tailor add some padding to the bottom and sides, and add an interior lining with zipped pocket.

 The across-the-body design allows me to quickly pull the camera out of it (a little like a holster) while still making it easy to maneuver through crowds unlike with a backpack.